actwashere/MultiSSG/README.md

 - Multi instance resetting, with no limit on how many instances you can use (as far as I'm aware).
 - Automatically switch to an instance with a good spawn.
 - Automatically moves worlds to an 'Old Worlds' folder.
+- A sound will play when a world is ready to be played (Sometimes, the OBS scene will switch a while before the Minecraft window is maximized, this is normal).

 Auto Resetter Features:
 - This is near the same as [Pjagada's SSG Script](https://github.com/pjagada/minecraftahk)